How to create a website with WordPress in 2021

 To add additional modules (elements) to a page, you can click the plus (+) icon in the top right corner next to the blue “Done” button.

 You can choose here whether to add a module or an additional row.
 A row can contain more than one column.
-Each column can have its own module such as a photo, text, a video and much more.
+Each column can have its own modules such as a photo, text, video, and much more.

 Where are the Ultimate Addons modules?

 Of course, we also installed the Ultimate Addons for Beaver Builder plugin.
 You get extra modules to use, thanks to this plugin.

 When you try to find the modules yourself, this might be a difficult task.
 Therefore, I will tell you where these modules are so that you can also add the Ultimate Addons elements to your pages yourself.